1988 US Open – Women's singles

 Steffi Graf defeated Gabriela Sabatini in the final, 6–3, 3–6, 6–1 to win the women's singles tennis title at the 1988 US Open.
-It was her first US Open singles title and fifth major title overall.
-With the win, she became the third woman to achieve the calendar Grand Slam, after Maureen Connolly and Margaret Court.
-Moreover, it was the fourth component of her calendar Golden Slam, which remains the only calendar Golden Slam achieved in tennis, men or women.
-It was Sabatini's maiden major final.
+It was her first US Open title and fifth major singles title overall.
+With the win, Graf became the third woman to complete the Grand Slam, after Maureen Connolly and Margaret Court, also completing the career Grand Slam.
+Moreover, it was the fourth component of her Golden Slam, which remains the only calendar Golden Slam achieved in pedestrian tennis.
+It was Sabatini's first major final.

 Martina Navratilova was the two-time defending champion, but was defeated in the quarterfinals by Zina Garrison.

-This was the first US Open final not to have an American woman in 15 years, since 1973.
+This was the first US Open final in 15 years not to feature an American, the last occasion being in 1973.